 How to Support Gorilla SAFE

-We are asking zoos to consider supporting high priority projects at a minimum $5,000/year but strongly encourage higher commitments and welcome commitments of any level that support our high priority conservation goals.
+We are asking zoos to consider supporting high priority projects with a minimum contribution of $5,000/year to AZA Gorilla SAFE, but strongly encourage higher commitments and welcome commitments of any level that support our high priority conservation goals.
 Zoos contributing at the $5,000/year level (direct or in-kind) and above to Gorilla SAFE priority conservation objectives will be recognized as Program Partners.
 Zoos supporting high priority conservation objectives at a lower level – or supporting other activities outlined in the Action Plan – will be recognized as Program Supporters.
 With 50% of gorilla facilities currently supporting conservation, we aim to demonstrate measurable positive impacts of zoos accredited by the Association of Zoos and Aquariums (AZA) on the conservation of gorillas and increase the number of AZA zoos that support field conservation over the next three years.
 To ensure stability for conservation programming, long-term commitments will be encouraged.
 Ideally, the efforts of the Gorilla SAFE program will also engage the world-wide zoo community and increase overall support for gorilla conservation.

 Thank you for helping us create a future for gorillas!